tecnwebsite/tecn.ac.bd/README.md

-Public reposotory for https://tecn.ac.bd for content public contribution
+Public reposotory for https://tecn.ac.bd (Textile Enginering College, Noakhali) for content public contribution

 Features:
 1. Robust and unique design that suite a college website.